 Of course, it wasn't all smooth-sailing: in the beginning, I made some mistakes (pretty much the same mistakes everyone makes).
 For instance, when I first started, I put milk and banana into a blender and then added some powder I got from a can at the grocery store.
 Wrong!
 That is not a freshly made green smoothie!
 Also, at first, smoothies made me light-headed and wouldn't sustain my energy, but Dane showed me on to use the right ingredients and the right ratios.
 It turns out, I needed to add more 'clean fat,' such as raw, sprouted seeds.
 Thanks to Dane, I feel better now than I ever have before.
 Freshly made green smoothies ROCK!"

 If you feel like you really want to try using green smoothies to lose fat, increase your energy, detoxify your body and improve your health, then I encourage you to get the new Longevity Lifestyle Kit.

-The 5 Best Smoothie Recipes eBooklet is one of many life-enhancing items within the new Longevity Lifestyle Kit.
-This eBooklet will help you to eat better.
-You can purchase this eBook separately for $4.95, or save money purchasing the Full Longevity Kit.
+5 Best Smoothie Recipes is a new life-enhancing book that we're making available FREE for a limited time.
+This book will help you to eat better.
 You can have instant access to this life-improving information right now!

-If you want to improve your health and lose belly fat, you must find clever ways to sneak more vegetables into your daily diet -- this eBooklet will make a tremendous difference.
+If you want to improve your health and lose belly fat, you must find clever ways to sneak more vegetables into your daily diet – this book will make a tremendous difference.
 Subscribe now to our free eNewsletter to get your copy of the book.